pigpigyyy/Yuescript/doc/docs/doc/README.md

 **Description:**

-The Yuescript compiling function.
-It compiles the Yuescript code to Lua code.
+The YueScript compiling function.
+It compiles the YueScript code to Lua code.

 **Signature:**
 ```lua